0x4447-office/0x4447_webpage_documentation/docs/products/cloud/aws-marketplace/rsyslog-server.md

 ## Security group

-To send logs to the Rsyslog server you need to have the `6514` port open over `TCP`.
-Of course if you need to log in to the instance you can also open port `22` for `SSH`.
+A default security group will be created for you automatically from the product configuration, but if you'd like to make one by hand, you need to have this ports open towards the instance:

+- `22` over `TCP` for remote managment.
+- `6514` over `TCP` for Rsyslog to take logs in.

 ## Bash Script for UserData